Table of Contents

 General symptoms of filariasis include fever, chills, headache and skin lesions.
 Further progression of the disease will disfigure the patient with excessive swelling of the limbs.

-Find more information on filariasis or any other related topics by exploring BYJU’S Biology.
+Find more information on filariasis, its causes, filariasis symptoms or any other related topics by exploring BYJU’S Biology.